CheckHome building inspection terms and conditions

 CheckHome will not be liable to you for any consequential loss of whatever nature suffered by you or any other person injured, and you agree to indemnify CheckHome in respect of any claims concerning any such loss.

 You are responsible for paying CheckHome’s fee.
-An invoice is sent with the inspection report.
 Total payment is required within 7 days of receipt of the invoice.
 An additional service charge of $100 will be added to any debt collection fees.

 You must pay CheckHome default interest compounding monthly on all monies due but unpaid, for the period from the expiry of the time provided for payment until actual payment.
 The right to default interest is additional to any other remedy that CheckHome may be entitled to.
 The rate of default interest is 7% per month.